Call Us 03334553378

 Nerve damage

 We have never seen any damage to a nerve that supplies muscles and therefore affects movement of the leg.
 This is exceedingly unlikely to happen.
 Nerves that transmit sensations from the skin can be damaged especially with EVLA below the knee and this can lead to numbness or tingling on the inside of the lower leg.
-This usually gets better in 3-4 months and is not disabling.
+This usually gets better in 3-4 months and is not disabling, although sometimes can be permanent leaving a numb patch of skin.

 Skin burns